istio/istio.io/content/help/faq/telemetry/prometheus-application-metrics.md

 weight: 90
 ---

 Yes.
-Istio ships with [configuration for Prometheus](https://raw.githubusercontent.com/istio/istio/release-1.1/install/kubernetes/helm/subcharts/prometheus/templates/configmap.yaml) that enables collection of application metrics in both mTLS-enabled and non-mTLS environments.
+Istio ships with [configuration for Prometheus]({{< github_file >}}/install/kubernetes/helm/subcharts/prometheus/templates/configmap.yaml) that enables collection of application metrics when mutual TLS is enabled or disabled.

-The `kubernetes-pods` job collects application metrics from pods in non-mTLS protected environments.
-The `kubernetes-pods-istio-secure` job collects metrics from application pods when mTLS is on for Istio.
+The `kubernetes-pods` job collects application metrics from pods in environments without mutual TLS.
+The `kubernetes-pods-istio-secure` job collects metrics from application pods when mutual TLS is enabled for Istio.

 Both jobs require that the following annotations are added to any deployments from which application metric collection is desired: